FAQs – More info and questions clients might like to know.

 Our team currently have over 40 years experience in the professional music industry.
 They have worked in studios all over the world and worked with the biggest names in the industry.
 To even be considered to work here an engineer must have at least 5 years professional experience.

 - Do you have instruments in the studio we can borrow?

 Yes, but our focus is recording to the best possible standard, so we do not have a wall to wall display for you to choose from.
-We have various instruments in the studio, including drums, upright and electric pianos, a vintage Rhodes, guitars and violins.
+We have various instruments in the studio, including a vintage Hayman Drum kit, upright and electric pianos, a vintage Fender Rhodes, guitars and violins.
 Of course should you need to hire instruments specially, we are happy to accommodate this and please let us know on booking if you would like to do this.

 - What time is the studio open?

 We are open 24/7 by appointment and thanks to our full staff of engineers we have no limits on when we need to close.
 So if you prefer to record through the early hours or you are an early riser, we can work with you to book you in at a mutually agreeable time.

 - Can I bring my film project to you?